dido-walid/LearnIt/README.md

 # What is it?

 Learn It won't try to learn a specific language!

 Learn It won't try to buy you a magic method to learn a language quickly!

-No, Learn It make one thing but try to make it well!
+No, Learn It makes one thing but try to make it well!

-It is an assistant which help you to learn your lists of vocabulary.
+It is an assistant which helps you to learn your lists of vocabulary.
-There aren't miracle in the life.
-If you would like something, you must work hard to got it.
+There aren't miracles in life.
+If you want something, you must work hard to got it.
 Learn It has been developed with this philosophy.

 ![Main screen](captures/Capture01.png) ![Drawer menu](captures/Capture02.png)